lubuntu-team/manual/source/3/3.2/3.2.10/monitor_settings.rst

 .. image:: multimonitor-fast.png

 The tabs towards the bottom are settings for each monitor.
 This also has the same settings for this monitor as you would have for a single monitor.
 Towards the bottom there is a drop down menu that and select :menuselection:`This is my primary Display` to make this your main monitor.
+If you select :menuselection:`This screen extends another display` this monitor will be a secondary monitor that shows something different than what the primary display shows.
+After selecting to extending another display two boxes will show up for where to place the second monitor.The box that shows a number and says :guilabel:`(x)` is a box that lets you show how many pixels to move this display horizontally.
+The box that shows a number and says :guilabel:`(y)` is a box that shows how many pixels to move the display vertically.

 How to launch
 -------------